wrkstrm/WrkstrmLog/Sources/WrkstrmLog/Documentation.docc/Articles/TheProblem.md

 In the world of Swift development, logging is a crucial aspect of debugging and monitoring applications.
 However, managing logs across different environments and configurations can quickly become complex.
 Enter WrkstrmLog, a flexible and extensible logging utility designed to streamline this process.

-## The Problem: Logging Inconsistencies
+## The Problem: Logging Inconsistencies and Default Behaviors

-Let's consider a typical logging scenario in a Swift project:
+Let's delve deeper into the inconsistencies of default logging behaviors across different environments:

 ```swift
 import Foundation